India › Where to Go

 Agra • Bengaluru • Chennai • Delhi • Goa • Jaipur • Jodhpur • Kolkata • Mumbai

-Where To Go in India
+Where to Go in India

-Extraordinarily vast and astoundingly diverse, the statistics are mind-blowing: 1.35 billion people (about 1 in every 6 on the planet); 22 languages recognized in the constitution (and hundreds more spoken); six major religions, including the world’s second-largest population of Muslims; a railway system that employs about 1.5 million; and some of the most crowded cities in the world.
+Extraordinarily vast and astoundingly diverse, the statistics are mind-blowing: 1.35 billion people (about 1 in every 6 on the planet); 22 languages recognized in the constitution (and hundreds more spoken); 6 major religions, including the world’s second-largest population of Muslims; a railway system that employs about 1.5 million; and some of the most crowded cities in the world.

 The choice of places to visit across India is also astonishing, but when planning: